Overwatered string of hearts

 One tell-tale sign of overwatering is if your potting soil starts to look crusty, at which point it would likely be too late and unfortunately the plant may not make it back to its former glory.
 Once you’ve established whether overwatering is to blame, you can adjust your watering schedule for your string of hearts, then sit back and allow your plant to start recovering!

-When overwatering overwatered string of hearts, root rot can soon arise due to wet soil resulting from too much potting soil around the roots.
+When overwatering your string of hearts, root rot can soon arise due to wet soil resulting from too much potting soil around the roots.
 As a result, the plant will start to become nutrient deficient and the leaves may begin to turn yellow.
 Such nutrient deficiencies occur mainly due to a lack of iron.
-To solve this issue and prevent any further root damage, it is best to water lightly every few days – just enough for the surface of the soil to remain slightly moist until you observe new growth on your overwatered string of hearts!
+To solve this issue and prevent any further root damage, it is best to water lightly every few days – just enough for the surface of the soil to remain slightly moist until you observe new growth.

 Overwatering can be disastrous to the string of hearts plant, as succulents are susceptible to root rot, which leads to yellow wilted leaves.
 To avoid overwatering, it’s important to use potting soil that drains quickly, and avoid keeping the soil overly wet.
-If overwatering has already occurred and root rot is apparent, take measures immediately by repotting with fresh potting soil and allowing it to dry in between watering sessions.
-Little known fact: overwatered string of hearts may start growing aerial roots as an adaptation for absorbing more oxygen from the air since overwatered soils are low in oxygen.
+If overwatering has already occurred and root rot is apparent, take measures immediately by repotting with fresh potting soil.

 Ceropegia woodii, or string of hearts, is an overwatered houseplant unfortunately prone to root rot and edema when sitting in wet soil.
 Edema is a disorder where the root system absorbs more water than its leaves can transpire resulting in black and brown spots forming on the leaves.